adams-ears/Khandharooms/README.md

 ### Acknowledgements

-I received inspiration for this project after spending many hours within this studio itself, and after seeing the website that was currently live. i felt it would be a great service to Zachary Dorne to build him something new and fully responsive.
+I received inspiration for this project after personally spending many hours in the studio itself and after seeing the current website, I felt it would be a great service to Zachary Dorne to build him something new and fully responsive.

-I would like to thank Zachary for having belief in me to build him a website for his business.
-I would also like to thank my mentor Jonathan Munz for being supportive of my ideas for the webpage and giving me the support i needed to succeed in completing my project.
+I would like to thank Zachary for trusting me to build him a website for his business.
+I would also like to thank my mentor Jonathan Munz for being supportive of my ideas for the webpage and giving me the guidance needed to succeed in completing my project.
 Finally I would like to thank all of the slack community for the continued support throughout the course.